-Delrin plastic has many advantages.
+Delrin has many advantages.
 However, using it can also have some limitations.
-Below are a few disadvantages of using delrin materials in the rapid prototyping process.
+Below are a few disadvantages of using delrin material in the rapid prototyping process.

 When a part machined out of Delrin starts burning, it continues to do so until it loses the supply of oxygen.
-Class A fire extinguishers have to be employed when Delrin materials catch fire.
+Thus, it’s advisable to use Class A fire extinguishers when it catches fire.

 · Heat Sensitive

-Delrin is resistant to chemicals, and this makes it extremely difficult to join Delrin parts using adhesive.
-Most adhesive bonds achieve a strength that is less than 10% of the shear stress of the Delrin.
+Delrin is resistant to chemicals, and this makes it extremely difficult to join parts using adhesive.
+Most adhesive bonds achieve a strength that is less than 10% of the shear stress of the Delrin material.
 To bond Delrin surfaces, the surface has to be roughened before the application of the adhesive.

 Delrin material is less stiff than metals.
 This means parts with large spans must be extra thick or supported at regular intervals to prevent deflection.

 Choosing delrin plastics as the right plastic for rapid prototyping comes with an understanding that it has many grades.
 Each grade has its mechanical properties and is suitable for different purposes and machinable by different processes.
 Below are a few delrin plastic grades you could consider.

 · Delrin 150

 Delrin 150 is famous for its better mechanical properties than other types of acetals.
 It offers exceptional strength and rigidity and has exceptional resistance to warpage even when subjected to high temperatures.

 The lubricity of Delrin 150 gives it good resistance to wear and tear, making it suitable for long-term applications.
 This makes it a material of choice for parts that must withstand high-stress levels in the automotive and construction industries.